Mistborn94/renette.dev/_posts/2024-12-05-spring-boot-cds.md

 * The only application class included was the Spring Boot application class itself.
 * Many Maven dependencies were notably absent.

-This indicated issues with class loading during the training phase, limiting CDS effectiveness
+This indicated issues with class loading during the training phase, limiting CDS effectiveness.

 ## Classloader Logs